 EMMA SEPPÄLÄ, Ph.D. is the author of The Happiness Track: How to Apply the Science of Happiness to Accelerate Your Success and Science Director of Stanford University's Center for Compassion and Altruism Research and Education.
+She also teaches at Yale University and consults with the Yale Center for Emotional Intelligence.
 She founded Fulfillment Daily and a frequent contributor to Harvard Business Review and Psychology Today.

 Carolyn Gregoire is a features editor at the Huffington Post.
 She has spoken at TEDx and the Harvard Public Health Forum, and appeared on MSNBC, The TODAY Show and HuffPost Live.
 She is the author of a forthcoming book on the psychology of creativity, with Scott Barry Kaufman, to be published by Penguin Books in Fall 2015.